DELIGHT-LABS/docs-terraswap-io/content/docs/reference/token.md

 ### Burn

-Burn tokens from total supply.
+Reduce tokens from the balance of a transaction executor.

 ```json
 {